 Manual Mode – Shoot this rather than Aperture, Shutter or Program mode

-If anything on the camera is set to automatic your exposure can change when say something changes in the frame like your subject just moves a little.
-The camera may think the lighting has changed and it hasn’t.
+If anything on the camera is automatic, your exposure can change when something changes in the frame, like your subject moves a little.
+The camera may think the lighting has changed, and it hasn’t.
 Shoot manual mode and manual focus as well.

 Look – use Neutral

-In video, just like stills, you can pick a picture color mode.
-There are modes on most cameras like: Standard, Vivid, Monochrome, Portrait and Neutral.
-If your camera doesn’t have a Neutral setting then pick Standard.
+You can pick a picture color mode in the video, just like stills.
+There are modes on most cameras like Standard, Vivid, Monochrome, Portrait, and Neutral.
+If your camera doesn’t have a Neutral setting, then pick Standard.

-When later we cover your post production you can do more with a Neutral setting than with say Vivid.
+When we cover your post-production, you can do more with a Neutral setting than with Vivid.
 More on that in later posts on making videos with your DSLR.

 Audio Recording Settings